 Prompt: Please reflect on your experiences and personal development since your last application.
 (250 word limit.)

 The day I rejected Tsinghua's offer and decided to take a gap year, my father asked me, “What was the happiest period of your life?”
-After contemplating this weird question for a while, I found my answer was a “now”.
+After contemplating this weird question for a while, I found my answer was “now”.
 Classmates and friends were going to universities with seemingly steady futures.
 But being free of guarantees with so many paths to tread, I felt like an escaped fugitive.

-Stanford is one of the paths I've been taking.
+I have long been longing for Stanfords' “wind of freedom”.
 The first time I linked with Stanford was in junior 3, when I asked a friend who would pass by the campus to bury a bottle with my encoded dream message under an oak tree.
 On the lid labeled “date to open Sept.
-2013” The rejection last year implied the date might be wrong, but it was not the end, because the progress of dream-catching would never fail; it would only suspend.
+2013.”
+The rejection last year implied the date might be wrong, but it was not the end, because the progress of dream-catching would never fail; it would only suspend.

-Another thing I've always wanted to do is to put what I learn into creation, so I applied for internships.
-Although I passed the test and managed to get offers from Microsoft and Alibaba, upon visiting the company, I found it far different from what I conceivedTheir was, more like being constrained in a narrow research field, s.
-So I passed the offers, seeking for real freedom of creation.
+So I tried to search freedom in other ways.
+I first applied for internships.
+Although I managed to get some offers, upon visiting the Microsoft building, I found it far different from what I conceived.
+People were locked up in small boxes, doing work in a extremely specific and narrow research field, not the way I want.
+So I passed the offers, and started considering doing something on my own.

-Later, I found two other college graduates with same passion for game making, and we built the studio C2.
-Life was hard at first in the rented 50m2 apartment, planting huge devices, setting productive goals and coordinating with other two who I knew little before.
-But it was the real creation, as we are the gods in the virtuality.
-It feels good to be out of shackles and be on my own control.
+Later, I found two other college graduates with my same passion for game making, so we built the individual game studio C2.
+Life here is free and amazing.
+In order to get inspiration from reliable sources for our shadow play game, we bicycle to the towns on the skirts to find the near-extinct crafts, while trying to make a mapping between streets and rivers with those on Chengdu atlas of Ming Dynasty; to carry out a distinct game style, each of us becomes a connoisseur to make occasional reports of other games, hoping to find something brilliant that can be converted into our design; to simulate motions of shadow play figure, which is controlled by three pods conventionally, we tested over mouse, game controller, and finally choose iPad, using gestures to record the actions readily.
+There's no path on this road left by predecessors, but it is always adventurous and exciting to tread a new one. .